amauribechtoldjr/transactions-manager-server/README.md

   yarn dev
 ```

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/amauribechtoldjr/transactions-manager-server/blob/master/CONTRIBUTING.md) for details of our process for submitting pull requests to us.

+## Authors

+- **Amauri Bechtold Junior** - _Initial work_ - [Amauri Bechtold Junior](https://github.com/amauribechtoldjr/)

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/amauribechtoldjr/transactions-manager-server/blob/master/LICENSE) file for details.

 ## FAQ

 Please, send me any question that you have about the project.
 E-mail: amauribechtoldjr@gmail.com